DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Python's built-in functions

 We now have several kinds of **objects** to work with:  numbers, strings, and lists.
 There are more on the way, but that's a good start.
 And yes, the formal term is really **objects**.
 But what can we do with them?
 Python has two basic ways to express things we can do:  **functions** and **methods**.
 We'll talk about functions in this section and methods in the next one.
-We can identify functions because they come with inputs -- more formally, "arguments" -- in parentheses.
-You may recall this from our use of the print function:  `print(x, y, z)`, for example.

-**Common functions.** Python has a lot of basic "built-in" functions.
-We won't use most of them, but here are some we've found useful, Try each of them in the Python file we created earlier.
+Python has a lot of basic "built-in" functions.
+We won't use most of them, but here are some we've found useful.
+Try each of them in the Python file we created earlier.

 **The `type()` function.**  This tells us what kind of object we have.
 To see how it works, type the following into the IPython console one line at a time:
 ```python